If ever there was a cable with an amazing cost-performance value, this is it.

 Myths and Dogmas

 If you’ve read cable reviews, you will be familiar with various theories about their design.
 Before commenting on various cable philosophies you may want to know a little of our background for credibility.
 Origin Live started in 1986 by designing the very first solid core cable ever produced specifically for Hi-Fi.
-This cable continues to be a fantastic cable for valve amplifiers and only a month ago replaced the “reference” cable used in a reviewers system.
+This cable continues to be a fantastic cable for valve amplifiers and only a small while ago replaced the “reference” cable used in a reviewers system.
 We later developed highly configured stranded cables and Litz wires.
 Walrus Hi-Fi described our cables as “the best kept secret in Hi Fi”.
 These comments should allay fears that the following comments are merely fanciful ideas.
 Cables are highly controversial so let’s consider a few dogmas.

 Silver is the Best Material for Conductors in the Cable?